 UPDATED ON FRIDAYS!
-A weekly round up of hip-hop and jazz heavy music, but regularly covering world and experimental electronic.
-Follow the playlist on Spotify and make sure to read the reviews ☟I share the songs on my instagram @muffakirah— so follow that too!
+A weekly round up of hip-hop and jazz heavy music, but regularly covering world, experimental electronic, psych-rock, and more!

 ALL BLOG POSTS